RitaMull/Thermal-ALE-HfO2-and-ZrO2-with-HF/README.md

 The self-limiting product models 8O:16F, 12O:24F and 16O:32F for HfO2 and ZrO2 are found in the respective folders.

-For each metal oxide three different configurations (A, B and C) were examined for the range of HF coverages using 2, 3, 4, 5 and 8    molecules per supercell and two configurations (A and B) using 12 and 16 molecules per supercell and one configuration for 30, 32 and 34 molecules per supercell.
+For HfO2 and ZrO2 three different configurations (A, B and C) were examined for the range of HF coverages using 2, 3, 4, 5 and 8    molecules per supercell and two configurations (A and B) using 12 and 16 molecules per supercell and one configuration for 30, 32 and 34 molecules per supercell.
+The folders are named after their configurations for example, 2 HF on HfO2 at configuration B can be found in HfO2-2HF-B